francnstein/franc_list/README.md

 # What I Learned
 * Django/ Heroku / Postgress
-* Fetch & display images and information Beautifulsoup
+* Fetch & display images and information  from Craig's List using Beautifulsoup